 - The student has a valid F-1 visa at the time of reentry;

-- The student has a Form I-20 that reflects the cap-gap benefit and that has been properly endorsed with International Student Advisor’s travel signature at OIP; and
+- The student has a Form I-20 that reflects the cap-gap benefit and that has been properly endorsed with an F-1 international student advisor’s travel signature at OIP; and

 - The H-1B petition filed on behalf of the student has been approved before the student travels (an applicant who departs the U.S. while a change of status application is pending is deemed to have abandoned the change of status application; in such a case, the student's cap-gap benefit would end)